grigory-rechistov/cyclomatic/README.md

 1. `git` command line utility to calculate churn.
 2. Tree-Sitter for parsing and walking over source files.
-3. Matplotlib for visualising results.
+3. Matplotlib for visualizing results.

 ## Installing the tool and its dependencies